dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/how-to-modify-the-size-or-placement-of-a-picture-at-run-time-windows-forms.md

 ---
-title: "How to: Modify the Size or Placement of a Picture at Run Time" ms.date: "03/30/2017"
+title: "How to: Modify the Size or Placement of a Picture at Run Time"
+description: Learn about how to modify the size or placement of a picture at run time in Windows Forms by using the PictureBox control. ms.date: "03/30/2017"
 dev_langs:
   - "csharp"